 Internships and Real World Experience

 One of the major mentorship/internship opportunities for CIS students is with Bank of New York Mellon.
-In the past three semesters, the partnership with BNY Mellon provided mentorship to all CIS/CNT/CSC/GIS students plus paid summer internships, often leading to full-time jobs.
+In the recent semesters, the partnership with BNY Mellon provided mentorship to all CIS/CNT/CSC/GIS students plus paid summer internships, often leading to full-time jobs.

 The CIS department offers boot camps and hackathons for students to learn more and gain valuable experience.
 Student clubs meet on Wednesdays from 2-4 p.m. and go over a variety of topics of interest.
 The department also hosts guest speakers and potential employers in the computer industry as well as specialized networking events.